-Dear Southeast Substitence Regional Advisory Council:
+Dear Southeast Subsistence Regional Advisory Council:

 I am writing these comments to express my opposition to WP24-06, but my comments are also germane for WP24-04, WP24-05.
-This proposal seeks to reduce the opportunity of non-federally qualified seets (NFQU) to participate in Lislanski inlet direr hunting.
-The Alaska Deptartment of Fish and Game (ADFG, issued June 7, 2021) has made it abundantly clear that there is no conservation concern for deer in the Lislanski inlet area, and the available data indicates that deer populations in the area remain abundant.
-Furthermore, the best available data suggests that it is unlikely that hunter harvest has reduced does abundance in this area.
+This proposal seeks to reduce the opportunity of non-federally qualified asers (NPQU) to participate in Lislanski inlet direr hunting.
+The Alaska Deptartment of Fish and Game (ADFG) issued June 7, 2021) has made it abundantly clear that there is no conservation concern for deer in the Lislanski inlet area, and the available data indicates that deer populations in the area remain abundant.
+Furthermore, the best available data suggests that it is unlikely that functor harvest has reduced down abandance in this area.

 The proposal specifically seeks to "eliminate competition" during the prime deer hunting period to only FQU in the Pelican area.
-Not only is this time of year arguably the best, and some of the "most efficient" hunting times for hunters for participate, including non-FQUs.
-Transforming, this is a time of year when family and friends get together in Pelican to hunt and spend time together around the Thanksgiving holiday.
-There are many families and groups of friends, who have spent part of their lives in Pelican but have had in move elsewhere for medical, education, are economic reasons.
-To agine a scenario where a family and their friends gather in Pelican for Thanksgiving and its hunt, just as they have for many years.
-However, if this proposal is adopted not everyone in the family would be eligible to legally hunt door.
-If adopted, this proposal could fraction long-time bonds of many traditional hamiling groups and generations of family and friends who have hunted together for years.
+Not only is this time of year arguably the best, and some of the "most efficient" hunting times for harvesting deer, it is also the prime time for hunters to participate, including non FQUs.
+Traditionally, this is a time of year when family and friends get together in Pelican to hunt and spend time together around the Thankspiring holiday.
+There are many families and groups of friends, who have spent part of their lives in Pelican but have had in move elsewhere for medical, education, are economic reasont.
+Integrine a scenario where for many years.
+However, if this proposal is adopted run everyone in the family would be eligible to legally hunt deer.
+If adopted, this proposal could fractional long-time bonds of many traditional hanning groups and generations of family and friends who have hunted together for years.

-If the intercol this proposal is to eliminate non-Pelican based hunters, then I think this proposal will full short, as FQU from Harnes, Gustavia, and Stka would still be aboved to hunt during the proposed time blance.
-There are of course humans who do come from January (file myself), and they often have deep roots or economic or personal connection to Pelican.
-If this proposal is adopted and this logic is applied to other resources that become lander or more time consuming to harvest, then only FQU would be allowed to harvest, salmon, rockfish, or strimp in the Pelican area at the peak of their seasons.
-Is the line road or direction the Federal Subaistance Board wants to go down?
+If the intern of this proposal is to eliminate non-Pelloan based hunters, then I think this proposal will fail short, at FQU from frames, Gustavos and Sitka would still be aboved to hant during the proposed term sizeare.
+There are of coarse humans who do came from Januau (Die mysell), and they often have deep roots or economic or personal connection to Pelican.
+If this proposal is adopted and this logic is applied in other resources that become harder or more time consuming to harvest, then only FQU would be allowed to harvest, salmon, rockfish, or shrimp in the Pelican area at the peak of their seasons.
+Is this the road or direction the Federal Subaistance Roard wants to go down?

-While I do not endorse the following suggestions, I am including them only as possible alternatives to reduce the feeling of competitions:
+While I do not endorse the following suggestions.
+I am including them only as possible alternatives to reduce the feeling of competition:

-- In order to evoid competition from NFQU, allow only FQU to hunt on every Wednesday from Aug 1 - Dec 31.
-This would provide an opportunity to hunt without competition throughout the season. - install meering buoys (USFS or others) in areas where auchoring a shift can be problematic during deer funds.
-This could open up more areas for all hunters throughout the season. - 5) Allow NFQU to hunt during January If the two week closure in November is adopted. - Go through the Board of Game process to limit the number of guided deer hunts in the Pelican area. - 5) Allow only one or two deer to be harvested per NFQU in the Pelican area during the proposed time frame.
+- In order to evold competition from NFQU, allow only FQU to hunt on every Wednesday from Aug 1 - Dec 31 This would provide an opportunity to hunt without competition throughout the season - Install meaning buoys (USFS or others) in areas where anchoring a shift can be problematic during deer funds.
+This could open up more areas for all hunters throughout the season. - 5) Allow NFQU to hunt during January II live two week closure in November is adopted. - 4) Go through the Board of Game process to limit the number of guided deer hunts in the Polican area - 5) Allow only one or two does to be harvested per NF(20 in the Pelican area during the proposed time frame.
 This might reduce the perceived believe that dozens of deer are being harvested by non-FQU hunters.